sanju-2006/Module-1/1C VARIABLES AND  EXPRESSIONS OPERATORS- ADDING TWO COMPLEX NUMBERS.md

-# Experiment No: 1c-Varibles and Expressions, Operators - Adding Two Complex Numbers
+9# Experiment No: 1c-Varibles and Expressions, Operators

 ## AIM
-To write a Python program for adding two complex numbers, and get the user input using the `eval()` function.
+Write a python program to perform bitwise and or on the given integer values.

 ## ALGORITHM
 1. Begin the program.